mkudija/mkudija.github.io/reading-notes/_md/2021-08-12-Summa Theologiae.md

 [SUPPLEMENT (QQ.
 1-99)](http://aquinas101.thomisticinstitute.org/st-supp)

 ## Notes
-2021-10-22: [[Memory]] in ST IIa-IIae Q49, A1 (*Secunda Secundae*, from [Memorize the Gospel of John!](https://catholicexchange.com/memorize-the-gospel-of-john))
+- [[2021-10-22-Fri]]: [[Memory]] in ST IIa-IIae Q. 49, A. 1 (*Secunda Secundae*, from [Memorize the Gospel of John!](https://catholicexchange.com/memorize-the-gospel-of-john))
 	- "Prudence requires the memory of many things.
 Hence memory is fittingly accounted a part of prudence."
 	- "There are four things whereby a man perfects his memory":
 		1. take suitable yet unwonted illustration
 		2. carefully consider and set in order
 		3. be anxious and earnest about the things we wish to remember
 		4. often reflect on the things we wish to remember
+- [[2024-07-23-Tue]]: In [[Jos-02#v3]]-5, Rahab lies to protect the Jewish spies—does this condone the classic moral example of lying to Nazis to protect hidden jews?
+Thomas addresses this in *[[2021-08-12-Summa Theologiae|ST IIa-IIae, Q. 110, A. 3, Obj.
+4]]*: "It is not lawful to tell a lie in order to deliver another from any danger whatever.
+Nevertheless it is lawful to hide the truth prudently, by keeping it back, as Augustine says (*Contra Mend.* x)." (from *[[2024-09-15-2024-Bible in a Year#^0bc701]]*)
+- [[2024-11-05-Tue]]: Henry asked if it was ok for *[[2024-11-18-The Saint Makers|Fr.
+Kapaun]]* to steal food to survive.
+"If the need be so manifest and urgent then it is lawful for a man to succor his own need by means of another's property, by taking it either openly or secretly: nor is this properly speaking theft or robbery."
+(ST IIa-IIae Q. 66, A. 7)

 ## Resources
 ### Books